 - Membership

-We also have committees for advocacy, finance, and the newsletter, which all members are welcome to join.
+Additionally, members are always welcome to join committees for advocacy, finance, and the newsletter.
 Meetings take place virtually.

 Volunteering with Portland JACL is a great way to give back or to get engaged with the local Nikkei community.
 Email us at contact@pdxjacl.org or fill out our volunteer interest form. ありがとうThank you!